blchase215/fast-cart/README.md

 ## Installation

+**Note**:  This is strictly a back-end application.
+You would need further client-side code to make it accessible to a user.

 To install, first clone the repo to your local machine.
 Next, install the node packages by running the following code in your terminal:

     npm install